aishika-pal/delivery-mobile-app-reactnative-nodejs/README.md

 ## Features
 - Responsive UI for phones and tablets
 - Search bar at the bottom
-- Categories: Food, Groceries, Medicines, Wellness Products
+- Categories: Food, Groceries, Medicines and Healthcare & Wellness Products
 - Nearby store/eatery listing

 ---